When the yellow sun smiles

 I leaned my back against the pillar and raised my head.

-Between the lanterns lined up high
+The moon was half-cut between the lanterns lined up high.

 “So, what kind of confession do you plan to make today?”